The information on this page is personalised for

 - You must be residing in Norway and intend to continue living here in the future.

-- You must have permanently residence when you apply for Norwegian citizenship and when the application is processed.
+- You must reside in Norway both when you apply for Norwegian citizenship and when the application is processed.

 - If you over the age of 15 years: You must order a criminal record certificate (external website), which you must hand in with the application.
 The certificate cannot be more than three months old when you meet for your appointment with the police to submit the application documents.
 Therefore, you must wait to apply for a criminal record certificate until you know when you have an appointment with the police.
 If you already have a criminal record certificate that is older than three months, you must apply for a new certificate before you have your appointment.
 If you have been convicted or fined by the police or if you are under investigation for a criminal offence, you might have to wait longer to become a Norwegian citizen.